 The exceptions to this rule apply only in cases where debts on material goods have been received or for In-Kind Contributions with regards to services or advertisements purchased on behalf of a candidate where coordination has also occurred (See Chapter 4).
-Since no money is actually changing hands in this type of contribution, the information should be reported on the same date that the service was provided or when the advertisement benefiting the candidate was disseminated.
+Since no money is actually changing hands in this type of contribution, the information should be reported on the same date that the service was provided or type of contribution, the information should be reported on the same date that the service was provided or when the advertisement benefiting the candidate was disseminated.